 For instance, I recently booked a 1-way flight from Nice to Mykonos, via Athens for $120, and I booked only a week in advance.

 The caveat was that I was arriving at 8:30pm, so it was too late to get off the island.
 I needed to book a night at a hotel and then continue my ferry travel in the morning.
 But where is the best place to stay on Mykonos if I’m taking a ferry out?
 The Port area!
 Continue reading!

-You might be interested in this article: Best Greek Islands to Visit
+You might be interested in my other article: Best Greek Islands to Visit

 Distance from Mykonos Airport to New Port Ferry